Commune de Soyons, Ardéche.

 |1965||excavation in réseau Double-Borne by JL Brochier and E. Brochier.|

 |1989||excavation in réseau Ursus by G. Dal-Pra, G. Crouzet, and F. Reynaud.|

 |1989||Trou du Renard opened to the public.|

 |1999||Grotte de Néron opened to the public.|

-During paleolithic times, the grottes of the Serre de Guercy were home to neanderthals for numerous times.
-Inbetween the cave was used by animals, especially carnivores like bears, cave lions, and hyena.
-Later, in neolithic times, cro magnon people followed the Neanderthals.
-They used this place to slaughter a hunted Mammoth.
-And at the end of the neolithic, the place was even used as a burial place.
+During paleolithic times, the grottes of the Serre de Guercy were home to Neanderthals for numerous times.
+In the time in between, the caves were used by animals, especially carnivores like bears, cave lions, and hyena.
+Later, in neolithic times, Cro Magnon people followed the Neanderthals.
+They once used this place to butcher a hunted Mammoth.
+And at the end of the Neolithic, the place was even used as a burial place.

 In the center of Soyons is the location of the Musée archéologique (archaeological museum).
 In four rooms the history of this area from the stone age to the Medieval times are shown.
 The exhibits include remains of mammoths, cave lions, bears, and hyenas.
 Beneath the remainsfrom the caves it also contains objects from excavations carried out in Soyons and the surrounding area.
 There is a sacrifice altar dedicated to the goddess Soïo, a Gallo-Roman mosaic, and ceramics from Bronze Age to Medieval times.
 The visit is self guided and takes about 30 minutes.

 The ticket office is located at the caves, but it is also possible to buy them at the museum.
 The trails on the hill are freely accessible, so you can visit the caves at any time for free.
 But the cave entrances are gated and to enter the caves you need to take a guided tour.